mgerb/ServerStatus/readme.md

 ## Server Status

-Scans the Elysium servers checking to see if they are up.
+Scans a list of servers checking whether the ports are open or not.
 This bot will send a chat notification when the status of a server changes.

+I originally made this bot the check if private World of Warcraft servers were up or not.
+This bot is actually much more useful than that and can be used for any type of server.

 ## Configuration

-- Download or Clone the repository
+- Download the latest release [here](https://github.com/mgerb/ServerStatus/releases)
-- Add your bot token and room ID to the config.json in the dist folder
+- Add your bot token as well as other configurations to config.json
-- Execute the correct binary according to your operating system!
+- Execute the OS specific binary!

+## Compiling from source

+- Make sure Go and Make are installed
+- make all

 ### How to get the bot token
 https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token